 The submission of a Request for Quote ("RFQ") through a CBOE member or member firm is the first step in the FLEX process.
 Upon submission, the RFQ is disseminated to market participants, including on-floor market makers, Remote Market Makers (trading electronically), and member firm traders.
 This text message contains all of the contract specifications-underlying, size, type of option, expiration date, strike price, exercise style and settlement basis.
 During a specified amount of time, responses to the RFQ are received and at the end of the period, the initiator can decide to make a trade, or not.

-For more information on the mechanics of executing a FLEX trade, go to the "Trading Index FLEX Options" section.
+For more information on the mechanics of executing a FLEX trade, go to the "Trading Index FLEX Options" section below.

 OCC's Financial Guarantee